 Proliferative inflammatory atrophy (PIA): In PIA, the prostate cells look smaller than normal, and there are signs of inflammation in the area.
 PIA is not cancer, but researchers believe that PIA may sometimes lead to high-grade PIN or to prostate cancer directly.

-Computed tomography (CT)
+Computed tomography (CT) scan

-This test can sometimes help tell if prostate cancer has spread into nearby lymph nodes.
-If your prostate cancer has come back after treatment, the CT scan can often tell whether it is growing into other organs or structures in your pelvis.
+A CT scan uses x-rays to make detailed, cross-sectional images of your body.
+This test isn’t often needed for newly diagnosed prostate cancer if the cancer is likely to be confined to the prostate based on other findings (DRE result, PSA level, and Gleason score).
+Still, it can sometimes help tell if prostate cancer has spread into nearby lymph nodes.
+If your prostate cancer has come back after treatment, the CT scan can often tell if it is growing into other organs or structures in your pelvis.

 CT scans are not as useful as magnetic resonance imaging (MRI) for looking at the prostate gland itself.

 Magnetic resonance imaging (MRI)